-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students X to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-C21 If "yes," please complete the following:
+C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date ~ and that asks students to commit to attending if accepted) for first-time, first-year (freshman) ^ applicants for fall enrollment?
+C21 If "yes," please complete the following: • •

-First or only early decision plan closing date

-C21 First or only early decision plan notification date C21 Other early decision plan closing date

-C21 Other early decision plan notification date
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date

-C21 For the Fall 2018 entering class:
+C21 For the Fall 2019 entering class:

-C21 Number of early decision applications received by your institution

-C21 Number of applicants admitted under early decision plan

-C21 Please provide significant details about your early decision plan:
+021 Tof the Fall 2013 effering class.
+C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: